 The annual inflation rate in South Africa rose to 2.2 percent in June 2020 from an over 15-year low of 2.1 percent in the previous month and matching market expectations.
 Prices increased further for alcoholic beverages & tobacco (1.4% vs 1.3% in May); while cost of transport fell less (-5.9% vs -8.4%), of which fuels (-20.9% vs -25.9%).
 On the other hand, prices eased for food & non-alcoholic beverages (4.2% vs 4.4%); housing & utilities (4% vs 4.5%); miscellaneous goods & services (6.1% vs 6.2%); health (3.8% vs 3.9%); and household contents & services (1.7% vs 2%).
 Also, inflation was steady for clothing & footwear (at 0.6%) and education (at 6.4%).
 On a monthly basis, consumer prices went up 0.5 percent, rebounding from a 0.6 percent decline in the prior month and compared with market consensus of a 0.45 percent increase.

-Inflation Rate in South Africa averaged 8.95 percent from 1968 until 2019, reaching an all time high of 20.70 percent in January of 1986 and a record low of 0.20 percent in January of 2004.
-This page provides - South Africa Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Statistics South Africa
+Inflation Rate in South Africa averaged 8.89 percent from 1968 until 2020, reaching an all time high of 20.70 percent in January of 1986 and a record low of 0.20 percent in January of 2004.
+This page provides - South Africa Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+South Africa Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistics South Africa